raspiblitz/raspiblitz/README.md

     ![Dropbox API 4](https://raw.githubusercontent.com/vindard/lnd-backup/master/images/dropbox-4.png)

 1. You will now see a string of letters and numbers appear.
-This is your **Dropbox Authtoken**.
+This is your **Dropbox-Authtoken**.

 To test it - open or close a channel and check if you find a copy of `channel.backup` in your dropbox.
 You can check the background-script logs to see details on errors: `sudo journalctl -f -u background`